SoftwareAG/c8y-docs/content/users-guide/administration-bundle/configuring-single-sign-on.md

 {{< product-c8y-iot >}} provides single sign-on (SSO) functionality, that allows a user to login with a single 3rd-party authorization server using the OAuth2 protocol, for example Azure Active Directory (ADD).
 Currently authorization code grant is supported only with access tokens in form of JWT.

-{{< c8y-admon-info >}}
-The SSO feature is built on top of cookies technology.
-To be able to use it, you must have cookies enabled in the settings of your browser.
-{{< /c8y-admon-info >}}

 {{< c8y-admon-req >}}
-To use the SSO option the following requirements must be met:
+To use the SSO feature the following requirements must be met:

 * The authorization server you use supports OAuth2 authorization code grant.
 * The access token is issued as JWT and you know what goes into the token content.